 He said Hughes had him fly filmed approaches to various sites that were under consideration for Hughes's much-lauded SST - the Super Sonic Terminal, a massive planned next-generation airport which Howard Hughes had envisioned to serve the entire western US.
 County officials were fawning over the man at the time, and conservative journalists jubilantly pictured a changed Las Vegas, with hotel towers converting to offices, serving a military industrial complex which would wipe clean and forgive the former sins of the City.

 The first time Bob Deiro flew with Howard, it was to chart approaches on Mormon Mesa, a potential SST site, at night.
 It seemed the mastermind of the project had tired of watching the action from his hotel room, so he arranged to fly with Deiro.
 Bob described the experiences as a far cry from anything like pilot camaraderie.
 It was nothing but the business at hand.
 Hughes insisted on taking the controls to buzz the desert floor in precarious night flight approaches.
 Deiro was keenly aware that his boss had crashed more planes than the public knew, and was not comforted by Hughes's demanding orders to skip the safety checks on takeoff.
-But after several passes just above the creosote and coyotes, he settled into the realization that record-setting flyer was indeed a skilled, natural pilot.
+But after several passes just above the creosote and coyotes, he settled into the realization that the record-setting flyer was indeed a skilled, natural pilot.

 One night in the fall of 1967, the Desert Inn Hughes staff called Deiro and told him to ready the plane for the regular passenger.
 He was not given any coordinates and there was no reference to any of the flight plans he regularly submitted to survey SST sites.
-The same sedans as usual delivered the Hughes in his usual state of disheveledness, a few weeks overdue in the hygiene department.
+The same sedans delivered Hughes in his usual state of disheveledness, a few weeks overdue in the hygiene department.

 In the plane, Bob awaited orders.
 "Ash Meadows."
 Hughes directed.
 Hughes knew his airport manager was familiar with the flight Bob had called the "Midnight Special."
 Deiro quickly plotted the course and took to the air, heading south around Mount Charleston to find the tiny lights of "The Annex," as the legal brothel at Ash Meadows was called in those days.
 Deiro recalled taking Hughes to Ash Meadows twice, before he was re-directed to the Cottontail Ranch, a new brothel just off Interstate 95 North at Lida Junction, 150 miles from Las Vegas.
 An additional two trips would be flown the the new location.